 Helping our Clients begin the process of crafting an Estate Plan is just a starting point.
 There is a myriad of questions that need to be answered and concerns that need to be addressed before the Plan can begin to take shape.
 This burden can be overwhelming for many Clients if left to their own devices.
 Thus, you need a guide and a guiding hand to lead you through the complexity of all the issues and contingencies that apply to your unique situation.

 Consider Key Elements.

-Before meeting you need to identify the key elements of your Plan For example:
+Before meeting, you need to identify the critical elements of your Plan, For example:

 - Who should inherit assets, and should the assets be divided?